 Georgia

-Population density per 1 km 2
+Population density people by 1 km 2

 Azerbaijan